tc39/notes/es7/2016-05/may-24.md

 DH: That's not what got consensus, more ad-hoc, code generators won people over, not styles of programming.
 Transpilers can do their own data structures if they need.

-AR: necessary for compiling languages that use this
+ARB: necessary for compiling languages that use this

 DE: the trampoline pattern is already used on the web (js_of_ocaml, closure compiler).

-AR: ...and its performance generally sucks.
+ARB: ...and its performance generally sucks.

-MS: Lets move on <PTC Performance Concerns, bullet *>.
+MS: Lets move on (PTC Performance Concerns, bullet *).
 We have to swallow loss of perfomance

 FST: we could not implement the feature with cross realm without API changes.
 Microsoft could not implement this feature with no performance cost.